 Lilium postpones market launch to 2025

-Actually, the market launch was planned a year earlier.
+The market launch was actually planned a year earlier.
 Now Lilium has had to adjust its schedule - with consequences for the company.

-The air cab company Lilium has postponed its launch into series production by one year to 2025.
-The reasons for this are the Corona pandemic and ongoing supply difficulties.
-But talks with regulatory authorities are also dragging on, Lilium CEO Daniel Wiegand told the World.
-As a result of the postponement of the market launch, Lilium will now also not generate its first sales until later.
+The air cab company Lilium has postponed the start of series production by one year to 2025.
+The reasons for this are the coronavirus pandemic and ongoing supply difficulties.
+However, talks with the regulatory authorities are also dragging on, Lilium Managing Director Daniel Wiegand told the world.
+The postponement of the market launch means that Lilium will not generate its first sales until later.

-For some time now, there have been doubts as to whether Lilium would be able to meet its schedule.
-This is also reflected in the development of the share.
-Only in September of last year, the start-up had merged with a Spac in order to get listed on the New York technology exchange Nasdaq.
+There have long been doubts as to whether Lilium would be able to meet its schedule.
+This is also reflected in the performance of the share.
+It was only in September of last year that the start-up merged with a Spac in order to be listed on the New York technology exchange Nasdaq.
 At the start, the shares cost 10 US dollars (we reported).
-Since then, the value of the shares has dropped to $3.90.
+In the meantime, the value of the shares has fallen to 3.90 US dollars.

 Daniel Wiegand, Sebastian Born, Patrick Nathen and Matthias Meiner founded Lilium in 2015.
-The start-up develops electric air cabs for transporting people and goods.
+The start-up develops electric air cabs for the transportation of people and goods.

 Newsletter